markshevchenko/algorithms-in-rust/book/1_Arrays_as_data_structures.md

 ## Finding MD5 checksum of byte array

 Let's imagine that you've downloaded a very big file from the internet.
-You want check if the file has corrupted during the download.
+You want check if the file hasn't corrupted during the download.
 How can you check it?

 One of the simplest and fastest way is the comparing of *checksums* or *signatures*.
 Checksums are short numbers simple to compare.
 They are calculated by mixing all bytes of the source file.